esilver/hole_punch/go-libp2p-holepunch-services/README.md

 The script is a *convenience helper* — feel free to adjust it to your CI/CD pipeline or replace it with Terraform.
+## Browser demo

+A simple web interface lives in [`webdemo/index.html`](webdemo/index.html).
+Serve this directory with any static file server and open the page in two browser windows.
+Enter the rendezvous multiaddress printed by the service and click **Connect**.
+Once a second peer joins you can exchange chat messages and watch the hole punching attempts in the browser console.